metacommunities/metacommunities/publications/sss_dec2015/log.md

 - went through more corrections <17.
 This seems slow, but quite a bit of work to do here.
 Total manuscript pages  = 24, so getting there.
 - really need to redo the distribution of events figure -- ok, i've brought in the repo_event counts figure from repo_census ...
 At least it's on the full timeline.
 Could re-do Richards three graphs, but would need to update the original tables to do that.

+## Fri Mar 18 10:11:48 GMT 2016
+- spent a while installing new pandoc and pandoc filter for fignumbers
+- writing a build script for the article
+- need to decide whether to put android and bootstrap images in.
+In either case, they still need re-building to get to 2015.
+They are both in there!
+- spent ages getting bibliography sorted --  2 hours?
+Seems ok now.
+Mainly moving things into the right folders.
+Wish there was a better way ...
+- and finally got clean pdfs and docx from pandoc -- forgot to see the xelatex engine for a while and that was making more errors. pdf looks good.
+- now need to revise manuscript from p18 onwards

 ## TODO
      1	- *DONE* assemble the sts references on number that I'm referring to -- Porter, Desrosieres, Hacking, Mackenzie, Verran, Scandinavia journal, Latour, Law, Callon
      2	- *DONE* add all to zotero and set up bib files